 Definitions

-- n.
-Any of several freshwater food and game fishes of the genus Thymallus of the Northern Hemisphere, having a small mouth and large dorsal fin.
+- noun Any of several freshwater salmonid fishes of the genus Thymallus of northern North America and Eurasia, having a small mouth and a large dorsal fin and valued as a food and game fish.

-- n.
-A common European butterfly, Hipparchia semele: so called from the gray under side of the wings.
+- noun A common European butterfly, Hipparchia semele: so called from the gray under side of the wings.

-- n.
-In Australia, Prototroctes muræna, of the family Hoplochitonidæ, a fish which remotely resembles the English grayling.
+- noun In Australia, Prototroctes muræna, of the family Hoplochitonidæ, a fish which remotely resembles the English grayling.
 Also called cucumber-fish, cucumber-mullet, fresh-water herring, and Yarra herring.

-- n.
-An American agapetid butterfly, Cercyonis alope, which occurs in several well-marked varieties.
+- noun An American agapetid butterfly, Cercyonis alope, which occurs in several well-marked varieties.
 See below.

 Etymologies